 It’s worth mentioning here that if this is the first time you are trying to resolve your Windows Update issues by following the steps in this post, it is advisable to skip this very step and jump directly to the next step.
 The step should only be followed for troubleshooting when you see no solution in sight despite trying all steps outlined in the article except this step since the step is performed by the “Aggressive” mode of the Fix it Solution.

 Ren %systemroot%\SoftwareDistribution SoftwareDistribution.bak

 4] Reset the BITS service and the Windows Update service to the default security descriptor

 To do this, at a command prompt, type the following commands.
 Make sure that you press Enter after you type each command.

 Now, in the command prompt window that is opened, type the following command, and then press Enter:

 cd /d %windir%\system32

-Re-register the BITS files and the Windows Update related dll files.
-To do so, in the command prompt window, type the following commands.
+Re-register the BITS files and the Windows Update related dll files, in the command prompt window, type the following commands.
 Do not forget to hit the Enter key after every command you type.

 Open Registry Editor and navigate to the following key:

 Right-click COMPONENTS.
 Now in the right-pane, delete the following if they exist: